A dream job as Head Gardener

 In March 1985, Matt attended an interview at Wisley and was enthralled.
 He was hooked from day one, remembering, ‘it was magical to see so many interesting plants all growing in the same place.'

 Starting in September 1985, when Matt was 16, he initially felt very homesick.
 There were 10 in his year and mostly the same age, away from home for the first time.
 After a few days however, they settled in, becoming known as the ‘tearaways’ for the pranks they got up to.
 One of these included submerging one of the metal tables from outside the restaurant in the pond outside the Director's office (now where the carpet bedding is) and covering it with ferns and a statue!

 The Wisley Certificate course was primarily practical with evening demonstrations, weekly plant identification tests and the three-month rotation of garden sections.
 At the time Matt was particularly interested in the Rock Garden and alpine plants, and he got on well with the then Superintendent of the department John Warwick, who nurtured his interest and allowed him to take cuttings.

 When he left, Matt wanted to go on to Kew but didn’t have enough A-levels, so ended up back in Cannington at the Somerset College of Agriculture and Horticulture doing an Advanced National Certificate in Horticulture.
 This was later followed by a degree in Landscape Architecture at the University of Greenwich.

 After this, Matt went back to horticulture working in gardens in the Plymouth area before hearing about the head gardener’s job at The Garden House, and now has his dream job with a more-or-less free hand in terms of design and what he can plant.

-Mike looks back at Wisley with a lot of affection and though too young to achieve anything there, it gave him the strong grounding in horticulture and the knowledge to know what you did and didn’t want to do and move you on accordingly.
+Matt looks back at Wisley with a lot of affection and, though too young to achieve anything there, it gave him a strong grounding in horticulture, as well as the knowledge to know what you did and didn’t want to do and move you on accordingly.